 Everyone knows that breakfast is the most important meal of the day.
-However, many us fail to make time for breakfast.
+However, many of us fail to make time for breakfast.
 That is why your should give this asparagus and egg white casserole a try.
 An easy recipe to meal prep and have ready to eat on the go!
 In addition, it is a well rounded recipe for those counting macros.

 - Preheat over to 350 degrees.

 - Heat a medium saute pan, to medium heat.